site for antique outboards, mopeds, and select automobiles

 Removal of the gas tank is necessary to service the magneto and also helps make access to remove the carb easier.
 To remove the tank you will need to unfasten the 4 screws on the bottom of the tank, remove the magneto lever and the fuel line.
 (Better drain the tank first) Also, you do not need to remove the recoil first - HOWEVER - be careful, if you tip the motor and have the starter with the 3 ball bearings (mentioned in the Recoil section above) they will fall out!

 Section 6) Magneto Two style magnetos were used in these motors.
 The early models 201 and 202 used a Wico FW magneto similar to the ones found in other Elgins of the early 1950s but only using a single coil.
 In 1954 or 55 they changed to the common Wico lawnmower style magneto.
-If you have the early style magneto you probably will need to replace the coils - see my Tech Tip #1 on this subject.
+If you have the early style magneto you probably will need to replace the coil - see my Tech Tip #1 on this subject.
 The later lawnmower style coils seem to be very reliable, 9 times out of 10 they are good though the spark plug wire can get chewed up and is hard to replace since it is sealed into the coil.

 Servicing the magneto requires removal of the flywheel.
 To do this the original service material had you screw a special tool (essentially a large hardened bolt) into the crankshaft in place of the one that holds on the starter cup.
 A gap between the flywheel and bolt head allowed the flywheel room to come up - the bolt was bottomed out in the crankshaft.
 You then struck the bolt head "firmly" with a "medium sized hammer" while an assistant lifted up on the flywheel.
 The bolt protected the crankshaft and the hammer blow would "simply pop the flywheel" off its taper.